sebastianwilczek/feta/README.md

 ## How to use

-To make use of Feta, you need to request a download of your data from Instagram, running Feta, and publish the output to a place of your choice.
+To make use of Feta, you need to request a download of your data from Instagram, run Feta, and publish the output to a place of your choice.

 ### Request your data from Instagram